Great Famine (Ireland): Genocide question

-The famine remains a controversial event in Irish history.
-Debate and discussion about whether the British government's response to the failure of the potato crop, and the continued exportation of food crops and livestock, constituted a genocide, remains a subject of political debate.

-Virtually all historians reject the claim that the famine constituted a genocide due, in part, to the lack of intent behind famine related deaths.
-For a mass-death atrocity to be defined as genocide, it must include the intentional destruction of a people.
+The vast majority of historians reject the claim that the British government's response to the famine constituted a genocide.
+Their position is partially based on the fact that, with regard to famine related deaths, there was a lack of intent to commit genocide.
+Although contemporary commentators blamed the mass death on the actions of the British government, rather than the blight, for a mass-death atrocity to be defined as a genocide, it must include the intentional destruction of a people.

 In 1996, the U.S. state of New Jersey included the famine in the "Holocaust and Genocide Curriculum" of its secondary schools.
-In the 1990s, Irish-American lobbying groups, campaigned vigorously to include the study of the Irish Famine in school curriculums, alongside studies of the Holocaust, slavery and other similar atrocities.
+In the 1990s, Irish-American lobbying groups campaigned vigorously to include the study of the Irish Famine in school curriculums, alongside studies of the Holocaust, slavery and other similar atrocities.
 The New Jersey curriculum was pushed by such lobbying groups and was drafted by the librarian James Mullin.
 Following criticism, the New Jersey Holocaust Commission requested statements from two academics that the Irish famine was genocide, which was eventually provided by law professors Charles E. Rice and Francis Boyle, who had not been previously known for studying Irish history.
 They concluded that the British government deliberately pursued a race- and ethnicity-based policy aimed at destroying the Irish people and that the policy of mass starvation amounted to genocide per retrospective application of article 2 of the Hague Convention of 1948.

-Irish historian Cormac Ó Gráda rejected the claim that the famine was a genocide and stated that "no academic historian continues to take the claim of 'genocide' seriously".
-He argued that "genocide includes murderous intent, and it must be said that not even the most bigoted and racist commentators of the day sought the extermination of the Irish", and he also stated that most people in Whitehall "hoped for better times for Ireland".
-Additionally, he stated that the claim of genocide overlooks "the enormous challenge facing relief agencies, both central and local, public and private". Ó Gráda thinks that a case of neglect is easier to sustain than a case of genocide.
-W. D. Rubinstein also rejected the genocide claim.
-James S. Donnelly Jr., a historian at the University of Wisconsin–Madison, wrote in his book, Landlord and Tenant in Nineteenth-century Ireland: